omadeli/Analysing-effect-of-TA65-on-hsCRP-levels-in-post-myocardial-infarction-patients/README.md

 # KEY INSIGHTS TO INFORM DECISION MAKING
+In this study, we investigated the effect of TA65 on hsCRP levels, a marker of inflammation, over 6 and 12 months.Both the TA65 and placebo groups experienced significant reductions in hsCRP levels over time, with decreases of approximately 70% at 6 months and 72.5% at 12 months compared to baseline.
+At 6 months, the TA65 group had a 5.5% more improvement in hsCRP levels compared to the placebo group.
+At 12 months, the TA65 group had an 8% less improvement compared to the placebo group.
+However, these differences were not significant, meaning there is no clear evidence that TA65 worked better or worse than the placebo in reducing inflammation.

 # DATA CLEANING AND PREPARATION
 To facilitate data manipulation and analysis, several R packages were installed and loaded, including dplyr and tidyr for data wrangling, lme4 and lmerTest for fitting linear mixed-effects models, VIM and mice for missing data visualisation and imputation, ggplot2 for data visualisation, broom and broom.mixed for tidy output of model results.